 Diagnosis

-Your health care provider may hear a sound called a bruit when listening to your upper stomach area with a stethoscope.
-The sound occurs when a blood vessel is blocked or narrowed.
+To diagnose median arcuate ligament syndrome, also called MALS, a healthcare professional examines you and asks questions about your symptoms.
+The healthcare professional may hear a whooshing sound, called a bruit, when listening to your stomach with a stethoscope.
+The sound may occur when a blood vessel is narrowed.

 - Blood tests.
-These tests are done to check for problems with the liver, pancreas, kidneys and other parts of the body.
+These tests are done to check for health conditions involving the liver, pancreas, kidneys and other parts of the body.
 A complete blood cell count shows the level of white and red blood cells.
 A high white blood cell count can mean there's an infection.

 - Ultrasound of the abdomen.
-This noninvasive test uses high-frequency sound waves to determine how blood is flowing through the blood vessels.
+This test uses sound waves to see how blood is flowing through the blood vessels.
 It can show if the celiac artery is compressed, especially when breathing in and out deeply.

 - Upper endoscopy.
-This procedure is also called esophagogastroduodenoscopy (EGD).
-It's done to view the esophagus, stomach and upper part of the small intestine (duodenum).
-During an EGD, the provider gently guides a long, flexible tube with a camera on the end (endoscope) down the throat after numbing medication is applied.
-If needed, the provider can take tissue samples (biopsy) during this procedure.
+This procedure also is called esophagogastroduodenoscopy, known as an EGD.
+It's done to see the esophagus, stomach and upper part of the small intestine.
+During an EGD, a doctor guides a long, flexible tube with a camera on the end down the throat after applying numbing medicine.
+Also, tissue samples, called biopsies, can be removed for lab tests.

 - Gastric emptying studies.
-Compression of the celiac artery can slow the rate of stomach emptying.
-Gastric emptying studies are done to determine how fast the stomach empties its contents.
-Slow or delayed gastric emptying may be from other medical conditions.
+Pressure on the celiac artery can slow the rate of stomach emptying.
+These tests can show how fast the stomach empties its contents.
+Slow or delayed emptying may be caused by other medical conditions.

 - Magnetic resonance imaging (MRI).
-An MRI uses powerful magnets and radio waves to produce detailed images of the body area being studied.
-Sometimes, dye is injected into a blood vessel to more clearly show how blood moves through the arteries and veins (magnetic resonance angiogram).
+An MRI uses magnets and radio waves to make detailed images of the body area being studied.
+Sometimes, dye, called contrast, is given by IV.
+The dye show how blood moves through the arteries.
+This is called a magnetic resonance angiogram, also known as an MRA.

 More Information